 Code of Student Conduct

-Fei Tian College is an academic community dedicated to the transmission of knowledge and the free pursuit of truth.
-The institution acknowledges core values based in Falun Dafa’s guiding tenets of truthfulness, compassion, and forbearance that come to characterize the Fei Tian experience.
-Students who enroll in the College assume an obligation to conduct themselves in a manner compatible with the institutional mission and standards.
-Students are expected to take responsibility for their own actions and the conduct of their guests.
-Failure to uphold college policies and laws is an infraction that may result in disciplinary action under the authority of this Code of Student Conduct.
+Fei Tian College is an academic community dedicated to the transmission of higher knowledge in the search for truth.
+The College acknowledges core values based in Truthfulness, Com- passion, and Forbearance that characterize the Fei Tian experience.
+Students who enroll at the College assume an obligation to conduct themselves in a manner befitting Fei Tian’s mission and standards.
+Students are expected to take full responsibility for their own actions, as well as the conduct of their guests.
+Failure to uphold College policies and the law constitutes an infraction that may result in disciplinary action under the authority of this Code.

-- Other violations of College policies and rules.
-Commission of or attempts to commit any of these acts or failure to prevent one’s guests from committing these acts may be treated as violations of this Code of Student Conduct.
+The following are examples of prohibited conduct that may result in disciplinary action.
+Where appropriate, even at- tempts to commit any of these acts or failure to prevent one’s guests from committing these acts may be treated as violations of this Code.

 - Academic Misconduct

 - Dangerous Conduct

 - Interference/Negative Influence

 - Violation of Law